 - The Capstone Certificate in Data Analytics for Decision-Making is an educational credential aimed at working adults who seek further education to advance their careers or move into new fields without the commitment of a full masters degree.
 See the Capstone Certificate Guide page here.

 - The Ph.D. degree provides advanced academic preparation for those wishing to pursue careers in academia, industrial research or policy making.
 See the Ph.D.
 Guide page here.

 - Undergraduate Digital Studies Certificate provides undergraduate coursework in information technologies and society and information management.
 See the Undergraduate Certificate Guide page here.

 - The iSchool offers non-credit continuing education short courses that help information professionals stay up to date.

 The Information School at UW–Madison is well known for its public-good, community-engagement orientation.
 It is home to student organizations that shepherd information-justice projects including the Jail Library Group, the Tribal Library Archives and Museums Group, and the Allied Drive Literacy Project.
 Student groups at the iSchool are very active and organize and sponsor events.

 The iSchool Library, whose windows overlook the shores of Lake Mendota and the oak trees of Muir Knoll, is a very popular campus space for study, group work, social events and relaxation.
 The Information School Library is also home to:

-- RADD "Recovering Analog and Digital Data" a digital data recovery workshop that provides fee-for-service recovery of data from a wide variety of media types.
+- RADD "Recovering Analog and Digital Data" equipment for audio/video digitization and digital-data rescue that provides fee-for-service recovery of data from a wide variety of media types.